jolbinsk1/Brain-MRI-Generation-and-Segmentation/README.md

 ---
 ## Dependencies

 Each generative model was trained in a dedicated conda environment due to conflicting dependencies.
-Therefore, the `requirements.txt` only refers to the libraries needed for data preprocessing and analysis:
+Therefore, the `requirements.txt` only refers to the libraries needed for data preprocessing and analysis.

+> **Note:** PyTorch must first be installed separately with the correct CUDA version for your system.
+> See [pytorch.org](https://pytorch.org/get-started/locally/) for specific instructions.
+> only then can you install requirements via:

+bash
+'''
+pip install -r requirements.txt
+'''

 Per-model dependency tables are available in the thesis appendix.
 ---

 ## Notes